openfun/videofront/README.md

     ./manage.py migrate
     ./manage.py createcachetable

-Run a development server on port 9000:

-    ./manage.py runserver 9000

 ## Usage

 It's a good idea to create a user; the following command will automatically generate an authentication token, useful for later calls to the API: